chetnashah/webconcepts/ios-work/swift/Enums.md

 ### Mutating methods can change underlying self

 Using a `mutating func` inside the enum can modify self to point to different enum.
+This is useful for modeling state machines which provide method to switch between states, and the current state is represented by enum's case.

 ```swift
 enum TriStateSwitch {